 The onset of most mental illnesses occurs in the adolescent and young adult years.
 It is estimated that half of Canadians will experience at least one mental illness by the time they reach their 40s.
-On the other hand, approximately 20% of Canadians experience at least one mental health problem every year.
+On the other hand, approximately 20% of Canadians experience at least one mental problem every year.
 According to Statistics Canada, $40 billion was spent on mental health services in 2011 – or about 2.8% of GDP.
 So, mental health is a growing concern and a serious issue in our society.

 Signs and symptoms

 While you may not recognize these warning signs, they are all part of a mental health disorder.
-A person who experiences excessive worry, stress, or anxiety could be suffering from a mental health disorder.
-Other symptoms may include difficulty falling or staying asleep, excessive sweating, diarrhoea, or an overactive mind.
+A person who experiences excessive worry, stress, or anxiety could be suffering from a mental disorder.
+Other symptoms may include difficulty falling or staying asleep, excessive sweating, diarrhea, or an overactive mind.
 Symptoms of depression, on the other hand, include extreme sadness over the past few weeks.